gozeloglu/Variadic-Function/README.md

 #### Output

 The program produces two different outputs.
 Firstly calls the sender functions to send parameter to variadic function.
 So that, the program produces random numbers to calculating operations.
+After produced the random numbers, summation, finding max and min operations are done with variadic functions.
+The random numbers and results are shown in output.